nataliatesarova/python_project3/README.md

 The application was tested on Google Chrome, Safari, Firefox and Microsoft Edge browsers without issues.

-## Validation

 ## Bugs
 Editing and deleting the last row

-## Terminal Compatibility
+## Heroku Deployment
 The Employee Management System has been designed to be deployed and utilized on Heroku.
 The terminal template was specifically created by Code Institute to be compatible with the Heroku platform.
 It may not function properly on a local terminal due to differences in positioning and other technical aspects, even if the program's functionality remains unchanged.
 Therefore, it is recommended to use the system exclusively on the Heroku platform.

-## Heroku Deployment

 * Fork or clone the repository from [GitHub](https://github.com/nataliatesarova/python_project3)
 * Create a new Heroku app by logging in to the Heroku account and clicking the "New" button in the dashboard.